 2. GROIN STRETCHES

 Many athletes don’t realise that they have a tight groin until they start practicing yoga.
-At this stage, they discover that they can’t comfortably sit cross-legged.
-In this way, yoga can act as a diagnostic tool.
+At this stage, they discover that they can’t comfortably sit cross-legged and in this way, yoga can act as a diagnostic tool.

 WHAT IS THE GROIN?